michaelaye/op2og/README.rst

 One advanced feature request I can imagine to immediately come up is to find a way to decide between multiple assigned resource names for the swimlane title.

 This script has been derived from oo2swimlanes.scpt by the Google user bsnavin (http://code.google.com/p/oo2swimlanes/).
-That script went from OmniOutliner to Omnigraffle swimlanes, but I needed it from OmniPlan.
+That script went from OmniOutliner to Omnigraffle swimlanes, but I needed it to get its data from OmniPlan.